mathew-martin/nlp-photo-album/README.md

 - CI/CD (CodePipeline/CodeBuild):
   - Artifact bucket: `nlp-photo-album-codepipeline-artifacts`
   - Pipelines: `nlp-photo-album-backend-pipeline` (deploys LF1/LF2), `nlp-photo-album-frontend-pipeline` (syncs frontend to B1)
-  - Buildspecs: `buildspec-backend.yml`, `buildspec-frontend.yml`
+  - Buildspecs: `buildspec-backend.yml` (packages Lambdas to `artifacts/*.zip`), `buildspec-backend-deploy.yml` (updates LF1/LF2 from those zips), `buildspec-frontend.yml`

 ## Pipeline troubleshooting (what went wrong and the fixes)
 - Both backend and frontend CodeBuild projects were failing in `DOWNLOAD_SOURCE` with `authorization failed for primary source` because the CodeBuild roles lacked permission to use the GitHub CodeStar connection.
 Fix: add an inline policy granting `codestar-connections:UseConnection` on `arn:aws:codeconnections:us-east-1:217522444053:connection/b8e76c7f-11c6-46e7-9baa-bd33e49b575d` to:
   - Backend role: `nlp-photo-album-codebuild-backend-role`
   - Frontend role: `nlp-photo-album-codebuild-frontend-role`
 - Backend POST_BUILD then failed because multiline `aws lambda update-function-code` commands were mis-parsed and dropped `--function-name`.
-Fix: flatten the two Lambda update commands to single lines in `buildspec-backend.yml`.
+That logic now lives in `buildspec-backend-deploy.yml` (separate Deploy stage), and the lines remain flattened.
+- Updated CI/CD to match the assignment requirement for a Deploy stage: `buildspec-backend.yml` only packages the Lambdas (outputs zips under `artifacts/`), and `buildspec-backend-deploy.yml` consumes those zips to update LF1/LF2.
+A CloudFormation helper template at `cloudformation/pipelines.yaml` now stands up both backend (Source → Build → Deploy) and frontend (Source → Build) pipelines using these buildspecs (expects an existing artifact bucket and CodeStar connection).
 - Both CodeBuild projects are configured to read `buildspec-backend.yml` / `buildspec-frontend.yml` from the repo.
 After the above fixes, pipelines run successfully (backend deploys LF1/LF2, frontend syncs to the S3 static site bucket).

 ## Repo layout